smsolivier/CFD/README.md

 returns the columns of data corresponding to U:0, U:1, U:2, Points:1 and a list of the header names.

 ## clean
 bash script to remove OpenFOAM generated files.

-## Current Problems
-* boundary conditions for omega, currently 1e7 at walls
-* boundary conditions for k
-* inlet conditions from data
-* top and bottom inlets not mixing
-* flow is currently not turbulent